Skip to content

 When to Choose an Alternative

-Choose Gigadat if your priority is Canadian Interac depth at the lowest-friction integration price point and you don't need the broader pay-by-bank product mix.
+Choose Gigadat if your priority is Canadian Interac depth at the lowest-friction integration price point and you do not need the broader pay-by-bank product mix.
 Gigadat's 250+ Canadian financial institutions including all Big 6 banks and 275+ credit unions covers Canadian banking essentially completely.
 The trade-off is slower withdrawals (1-3 business days Monday-Friday), no INSTADEBIT or iDebit, and a smaller commercial reference base.

 Choose Nuvei if Canada is part of a larger global operation.
 Nuvei integrates Interac e-Transfer alongside 700+ methods across 50+ markets, bundles cards, Apple Pay, Google Pay and wallets in the same API, and offers stronger SoftSwiss/EveryMatrix native connectors.
 The trade-off is rolling reserve (5-10% for 6 months on card volume) and a higher overall fee mix, but you avoid running Paramount as a separate vendor.